2007 – 3rd May – Warwick District Council Elections – Kenilworth

 TORIES GAIN ONE SEAT FROM LIB-DEMS – DUE TO SWITCH

-Following problems with the newly introduced electronic counting system, the counting had to be done manually.
-This delayed the results by several days, the count began on election night – 3rd May – but didn’t end until Tuesday 7th May.
+Following problems with the newly introduced electronic counting system, the counting had to be done the old way – manually.
+This delayed the results by several days.
+The count began on election night – 3rd May – but didn’t end until Tuesday 7th May.

 In the district overall, the Tories gained 7 seats and now have 24 councillors, Labour and Lib-Dems have 9 each plus 4 Independents.
 This gives them a two seat majority in the 46-seat council.
 The first time in 12 years they have control.